Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Replicated Simulated Annealing

 Let us finally discuss an important difference between the original model and the replicated one.
 For $y>1$, in the random model, the transition towards the glassy states becomes continuous.
-So, while in the original model ($y=1$) glassy states at $T_d$ are already well-formed states and become dominant with a discontinuous transition, in the replicated model ($y>1$) the glassy states arise exactly at $T_d$ with a continuous transition.
-This observation allows us to compute $T_d$ very easily for $y>1$ via the linearization of the BP equations in the random model, similarly to the computation of $\TKS$ in the planted model (more details in the Appendix).
+So, while in the original model ($y=1$) glassy states at $T_d$ are already well-formed states and become dominant with a discontinuous transition, in the replicated model ($y>1$) the glassy states arise exactly at $T_d$ with a continuous transition (a plot showing how the order parameter changes introducing replicas is present in the Supplemental Material).
+This observation allows us to compute $T_d$ very easily for $y>1$ via the linearization of the BP equations in the random model, similarly to the computation of $\TKS$ in the planted model (more details in the Supplemental Material).
+The consequences of the changing of the order of the transition on the existence of hard phases are discussed in the concluding paragraph.